-I visited Kenwood last week, on a brilliant Spring day with the temperature in the 70s and a clear blue sky.
+I took these pictures of Kenwood on a brilliant Spring day with the temperature in the 70s and a clear blue sky.
 Although Kenwood is our little secret, somehow hundreds of other people were there.
 Still there was no trouble parking or dealing with massive crowds.

 It is best to drive to Kenwood although there are guided tours.
 The nearest Metro stop is Friendship Heights.

 Kenwood can also be easily biked to on the Capital Crescent Trail.
 Although I saw a couple of bicycles on the streets of Kenwood, almost everyone was walking.